ykhli/mcp-light-control/README.md

 - `speed_multiplier` (number, optional): Speed multiplier for the Morse code (0.1 to 5, default 1)
 - `restore_state` (boolean, optional): Whether to restore lights to their original state after sending

-## Important Note
+## Important Notes

 Since MCP tools run remotely, they cannot directly access your local network.
 To use this tool:

 1. For local control:

-   - Make sure your Cursor or Claude Desktop is running on the same network as your Hue bridge
+   - Ensure your Cursor or Claude Desktop is running on the same network as your Hue bridge
-   - Ensure the bridge IP address is correct and accessible
+   - Verify the bridge IP address is correct and accessible

 2. For remote control:
    - Set up the Remote API credentials as described above
-   - No need to be on the same network as your Hue bridge
+   - You don't need to be on the same network as your Hue bridge
    - Your Hue bridge must be connected to the internet

 ## Development